 What are visiting hours?

 We recognize the value of family and friends in the recovery process.
-Therefore, family and guests are allowed in patient rooms at all hours.
+Cascade Medical encourages visitors during our regular visiting hours (7:00am-10:00pm).

 Family and guests may enter the building at the main admitting entrance on Commercial Street during business hours.
 At other times, please enter through emergency department entrance on 8th Street.
 Check in at the main admitting desk or the emergency admitting window to receive a visitor’s badge.
 Before going into a patient’s room, please check in at the nurses’ station.